shaloo/web3-user-personas/docs/index.md

+---
+alias: index
+title: 'Web3 User Personas'
+description: 'Project landing page with an overview of the study, key insights and purpose.'
+---
 # Web3 User Personas

 *Welcome.*

-The [Web3 User Personas](personas/index.md) project is a comprehensive research and documentation effort.
-It maps the people driving today’s rapidly evolving Web3 ecosystem.
-It also tracks the transition toward [Web4](https://www.blockchain-council.org/ai/web4/).
+The [[persona-archetypes|Web3 User Personas]] project is a comprehensive research and documentation effort to map the people driving today’s rapidly evolving Web3 ecosystem and its transition towards [Web4](https://www.blockchain-council.org/ai/web4/).

 ## TL;DR